-If a school is subject to a loss of eligibility based on three cohort default rates of 30% or greater, it may continue to participate in the Federal Pell Grant Program if the department determines:
+If a school is subject to a loss of eligibility based on three cohort default rates of 30% or greater, it may continue to participate in the Federal Pell Grant Program if the Department determines any of the following are true:

-- The school was ineligible to participate in the FFEL or the FDLP before October 7, 1998 and their eligibility was not reinstated; - The school requested in writing before October 7, 1998 to withdraw participation in the FFEL and Direct Loan programs and was not later reinstated. - The school has not certified an FFELP loan or originated an FDLP loan on after July 7, 1998.
+• The school was ineligible to participate in the FFELP or the FDLP before October 7, 1998 and their eligibility was not reinstated.

+- The school requested in writing before October 7, 1998, to withdraw participation in the FFEL and FDLP and was not later reinstated. - The school has not certified a FFELP loan on or originated an FDLP loan on or after July 7, 1998.

 The school may avoid a loss of eligibility by submitting a timely, complete appeal or request for adjustment of its official cohort default rate that results in a recalculation of the rate to below the applicable threshold for loss of eligibility.
 However, if that request for adjustment or appeal is denied, the school may incur liabilities payable to the Department if it continues to certify and deliver funds later than 30 days after the school receives its official cohort default rate notification.
-The liability period for the school's delivery of FFELP funds ends 45 days after the school submits a completed, timely appeal or request for adjustment to the Department. [§668.206(e) and (f)]
+The liability period for the school's delivery of FFELP funds ends 45 days after the school submits a completed, timely appeal or request for adjustment to the Department.

+[§668.206(e) and (f)]

 A school that loses its eligibility on the basis of its cohort default rate must inform all current and potential students that it is no longer eligible to participate in the FFELP and that students who attend may not receive FFELP funds.
-However, students already attending the school will remain eligible for in-school deferments based on their attendance at the school.
+However, students already attending the school will remain eligible for in-school deforments based on their attendance at the school.